MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-about-vpn-gateways.md

 * Site-to-site connections
 * Site-to-multi-site connections
-* Site-to-site or Site-to-Multi-site connections between Azure Stack Hub Stamps
+* Site-to-site or site-to-multi-site connections between Azure Stack Hub stamps

 The diagrams and descriptions in the following sections can help you select a connection topology to match your requirements.
 The diagrams show the main baseline topologies, but it's possible to build more complex configurations using the diagrams as a guide.